schiehll/kerbs/README.md

 # File Structure

-// paths here accepts a array of objects.
+// The paths prop accepts an array of objects.
-// Each item in the array is a folder or a file.
+// Each item in the array is either, a folder or a file.
-// If it have a children attribute it's considered a folder, otherwise it's a file.
+// If it have a children it's considered a folder, otherwise it's a file.
-// If you want to show a folder without any children, just pass an empty array.
+// If you want to show a folder without any children, just pass an empty array to children.

 <FileTree
   paths={[